 The ANSI/IICRC S520 is not intended to establish procedures or criteria for assessing mold contamination in an indoor environment.

 IICRC S520 is NOT an Industry Standard for Mold Remediation.
-It is a proposed Industry Standard.

 To be an Industry Standard, trainers need to teach it but do not.